maxspeicher/2024-us-presidential-election/README.md

 **The Polls Are Looking Good for Harris.
 With the 2016/20 Polling Error, She’s in Trouble as of Now.**

 So, I've started playing around with [FiveThirtyEight's publicly available polling data](https://projects.fivethirtyeight.com/polls/president-general/2024/national/?ex_cid=abcpromo).
 Why?
-Because I'm kind of just interested in the polling around the #2024USPresidentialElection and was wondering how I would construct my own little predition from scratch.
+Because I'm kind of just interested in the polling around the #2024USPresidentialElection and was wondering how I would construct my own little prediction from scratch.
 So, here's what I did for a first try.

 (Disclaimer: I'm not a professional data scientist.
 Playing around with the data and exploring some things is really my main focus.)